airbytehq/airbyte/airbyte-integrations/bases/base-python/README.md

 npm run generate
 ```

 then follow the interactive prompt.
+Next, find all `TODO`s in the generated project directory -- they're accompanied by lots of comments explaining what you'll need to do in order to implement your connector.
+Upon completing all TODOs properly, you should have a functioning connector.

-You can follow the tutorial for creating an HTTP tutorial here
+Additionally, you can follow [this tutorial](docs/tutorials/http_api_source.md) for a complete walkthrough of creating an HTTP connector using the Airbyte CDK.

+### Concepts & Documentation
+See the [overview docs](docs/concepts/overview.md) for a tour through what the API offers.

 ### Airbyte Specification
 Find the reference docs for the Airbyte Specification (the interface for how sources and destinations interact) [here](https://docs.airbyte.io/architecture/airbyte-specification).

 ### Example Connectors